During the 2020 pandemic, I had time to contemplate my music library and listen to things not always at the top of the pile.

 The music is otherwise starts out fine, the white Chicagoan Sullivan more than holds his own next to the black New Yorkers….but it’s hardly fair to Sullivan that Dexter Gordon is featured on two long quartet tunes.
 Benny Bailey’s modal “Neptunis” (a slowed-down version of Woody Shaw’s “The Moontrane”) with Gordon is immediately more in the pocket, while Gordon’s declamation on “Polkadots and Moonbeams” is naturally definitive.
 Of the two other tunes with Adderley and Sullivan, “Jim’s Jewel” is latin number with some of the best Philly Joe on the date (there’s no piano on this track so you can hear the drums better) and Ron’s “United Blues” is a classic tune.

 Hugh Lawson Prime Time (1977).
-Horace Parlan wrote the notes to this sleeper LP, with Ben Riley and a rare ’70s appearance of Bob Cranshaw on acoustic bass.
-Lawson is a name you might not know unless you have plenty of Yusef Lateef sides, and this was his first trio album.
+Horace Parlan wrote the notes to this sleeper LP, Lawson’s first trio album featuring Ben Riley and Bob Cranshaw (on acoustic rather than electric bass).
+Lawson might be best known for a tenure with Yusef Lateef.
 He’s a strong player in the legendary Detroit tradition, informed by both Bud Powell and McCoy Tyner.
 The intriguing track list kicks off with Clifford Jordan’s inimitable “Highest Mountain” before moving on to selections from Mingus, Powell, and Sonelius Smith’s contemporary-sounding (meaning circa 1977) “The Need to Smile.”
 Lawson’s own “Blue Bones” is just right, blues all the way with a bebop touch.
 Special nod to the great Ben Riley, he really hooks up this date.
+This trio would also support Charlie Rouse on the fine LP Moment’s Notice.

 Hank Jones ‘Bop Redux (1977).
 Ben Riley keeps floating his flawless beat on this remarkable session.
 Hank Jones was already a seasoned professional when Charlie Parker came to town.
 Jones learned bop, could play it great, but never really sounded like a child of Bud Powell; He always sounded like child of Teddy Wilson who learned bop.
 That linage is notably clear on this recital of compositions by Charlie Parker and Thelonious Monk.